 |||Debt Issuance Costs||$20,672|

-That brings us to the end of this tutorial on debt issuance costs and its associated accounting entries.
-We will be writing a few more around this topic, in particular how to account for premiums and discounts and also covering off equity fund raising.
+That brings us to the end of this tutorial on debt issuance costs and their associated accounting entries.
+We will be writing a few more around this topic, particularly how to account for premiums and discounts and cover equity fundraising.